Aslemammad/Aslemammad/Resume.md

 # M. Bagher Abiat
-I'm a FullStack JS developer and a nerd boy who loves writing JS, TS and solving some CP problems with C/C++.
-I'm working JS/TS for a year and I made much projects with them.
+I'm a FullStack( FrontEnd more) JS developer and a nerd boy who loves writing JS & TS.
+I just learn things, So I'm not afraid of learning new things.
 ## Writing
-I like writing too, because I love teaching others and share my experiences.
+I like writing articles too, because I love teaching others and share my experiences.
 Here is my articles:

 - <a href='https://medium.com/@Aslemammad'>Medium</a>